Raja Sitaram Ray: Childhood

+Sitaram was born in Rarh Bengal in the uttar rarhi kayastha family, who originally came from Gaud Banga (later known as Murshidabad).
+His grandfather was Hima Das who learnt Persian and became "Khas-Biswas" in the court of Nawab.
+His father was Udaynarayan, a landlord and Tehsildar under the Faujdar of Bhusna and mother, Dayamayi.
 When Mir Jumla transferred the capital back to Dhaka in 1660, Udaynarayan also moved to Dhaka.
 At that time, he did not bring his family with him.

+It is said that when Udaynarayan was away a pathan dacoit had attacked his house.
+Dayamayi fought with the pathan with her sword, killing him and her extreme dexterity with the sword won the admiration of all.
 Shaista Khan became the governor of Bengal in 1664.
 At that time, Udaynarayan rose to the post of tehsildar and shifted to Bhusna.
 After a few years, he built a residence at Hariharanagar near the banks of Madhumati and brought his family there.

 Sitaram spent his childhood at his maternal uncle's home at Katwa.
 At school, he learned Sanskrit and, though Bengali was not taught at the chatuspathis, he studied it at home.
 He could recite Chandidas and Jaydev, and had very good handwriting.
 As he began to grow up, he had to learn Persian, the official language of the Mughal Empire.
 Later, when he arrived at Bhusna, he picked up Urdu, during interactions with the Muslims.
 In his childhood, he also learned how to wield a lathi, and learned horse riding and fencing after arriving at Hariharanagar.

 Early adulthood

-While he was growing up, Sitaram used to frequent Dhaka, the provincial capital of Bengal.
+While he was growing up, Sitaram used to frequently visit Dhaka, the provincial capital of Bengal.
 Shaista Khan was very impressed with his courage and work.
 At that time, a Pathan rebel named Karim Khan was wreaking havoc in the pargana of Satair.
 The Mughal faujdar had failed to suppress him and Shaista Khan wondered how to crush the rebellion.
 When Sitaram came forward to subdue the rebel, the governor sent him on the mission with a few thousand infantry and cavalry.
 Sitaram fought valiantly and Karim Khan was killed.
 Shaista Khan, very impressed with the success, rewarded Sitaram with the jagir of Naldi pargana.